Spec-o3: A Tool-Augmented Vision-Language Agent for Rare Celestial Object Candidate Vetting via Automated Spectral

 \section{Background on LAMOST, SDSS, and DESI}

 \paragraph{LAMOST} The Large Sky Area Multi-Object Fiber Spectroscopic Telescope (LAMOST; also known as the Guoshoujing Telescope) is a quasi-meridian reflecting Schmidt telescope located at the Xinglong Station of the National Astronomical Observatories of China.\footnote{ \url{https://www.lamost.org/public/instrument?locale=en}} It provides a $5^\circ$ field of view and a highly multiplexed spectroscopic system with 4000 fibers feeding 16 spectrographs (250 fibers per spectrograph).
-In its low-resolution survey configuration, LAMOST covers 370--900\,nm with typical resolving power $R\!=\!500$--1500.\footnote{ \url{https://www.lamost.org/public/instrument?locale=en}}
+LAMOST operates in two survey modes: the Low-Resolution Survey (LRS) with a resolving power of $R\!\approx\!1800$ and the Medium-Resolution Survey (MRS) with $R\!\approx\!7500$.\footnote{ \url{https://dr7.lamost.org/doc/lr-data-production-description}}

 \paragraph{SDSS.} The Sloan Digital Sky Survey (SDSS) is a long-running program that has delivered large-scale spectroscopic datasets through multiple generations of public data releases.\footnote{ \url{https://www.sdss.org/}} In the original SDSS spectroscopic system, observations are taken using fiber plug plates that enable 640 spectra per exposure, with a wavelength coverage of $\sim$3800--9200\,\AA\ and a resolving power of about $R\!\approx\!1800$.
 Later phases employ upgraded spectrographs (e.g., the BOSS spectrographs) and continue SDSS's emphasis on broad community access to calibrated spectra and derived products.\footnote{ \url{https://www.sdss4.org/dr17/spectro/spectro_basics/}}